Datrium Inc. plans to offer its DVX storage customers an "on-demand" disaster recovery as a service through VMware Cloud on AWS.

 Provides failover and failback

-Unlike many DR products, Datrium DRaaS provides not only failover to the pubic cloud, but also failback to the on-premises infrastructure, Weissman said.
+Unlike many DR products, Datrium DRaaS provides not only failover to the public cloud, but also failback to the on-premises infrastructure, Weissman said.
 The Datrium software sends only data that has changed across the wire and employs global deduplication to minimize cloud egress charges, he added.

 "The combination of the delta transfer technology and global dedupe is great for RPO [recovery point objective]," said Christophe Bertrand, a senior analyst at Enterprise Strategy Group.
 "With only one data copy needed and less compute required, the cost-efficiency factor is also a strong positive."